-Paul Y. Irvin has an extensive career in martial arts as practiconer and scholar.
+Paul Y. Irvin has an extensive career in martial arts as practitioner.
 He started training in martial arts while in college, earning a BA in Chemistry in 1969 , and subsequently teaching in inner-city public schools in Chicago.

 In 1972 he began training with Master Han Cha Kyo in Korean Taekwon-do.
-He ultimately assisted Grand Master Han Cha Kyo to develop the Iso-Trim and Dyna-Strike devices for marital training training and health maintenance.
-In 1995, Paul co-led a UTF demonstration tour of Malaysi; and since 1996 he has been graduated to Master in UTF.
+He ultimately assisted Grand Master Han Cha Kyo to develop the Iso-Trim and Dyna-Strike devices for marital training and health maintenance.
 In 1980 he was Secretary-General in the founding of The Universal Taekwon-do Federation under leadership of Master Han Cha Kyo, offering programs for Senior Citizens, children with special needs, and students 5-90 years of age.
+In 1995, Paul co-led a UTF demonstration tour of Malaysia; and since 1996 he has been graduated to Master in UTF.

 Paul has also been involved as a full-time instrument maker (harpsichords) since 1976.
 From 1981 to 2012, he served on the Board of Directors of Midwestern Early Keyboard Society (which he helped form), and he also held positions of Vice-President and President, responsible for organizing conferences and exhibitions in various states, He continues to research and contribute articles for international publications related to instrument building.

 Jennifer Justus has a commitment for volunteering and public service.
 She currently works as a recruiter for the Multnomah County Department of Community Justice, which provides programming for justice involved individuals in the areas of Juvenile Detention and Probation, Adult Probation, Parole and Post-prison Supervision, and Crime Victims Services.
 In this role, she has focused on initiatives to build diversity, equity, and inclusion in the workforce.